abhi-1408/ticket_management_system/README.md

 # ticket_management_system

-A ticket management system app to manage the tickets created by users
+## A ticket management system app to manage the tickets created by users

 ---

-## description: Basic POS application for small scale Business

 ## Features